 Why Trauma Memories Return in Fragments

-Healing didn’t come in a straight line.
+Healing did not come in a straight line.

-Some came through conversations with her sister filling in pieces she couldn’t access on her own.
+Some memories returned in fragments.
+Some came through conversations with her sister, filling in pieces she could not access on her own.

-And like so many women, that distortion reappeared later…
+And like so many women, that distortion reappeared later… in relationships that felt familiar rather than alarming.

 An assault that only ended because someone else stepped in.

+But what stayed with me most was not just the danger.
 It was the voice inside her that said: Leave.

 That moment mattered.